stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 travel, to keep my name a secret; but was goaded into betraying myself by a fellow-magician whose anxiety to astound the passengers with ordinary tricks tempted me to duplicate and exceed his feats in a manner quite destructive of my incognito.
-I mention this because of its ultimate effect&mdash;an effect I should have foreseen before unmasking to a shipload of tourists about to scatter throughout the Nile Valley.
+I mention this because of its ultimate effect--an effect I should have foreseen before unmasking to a shipload of tourists about to scatter throughout the Nile Valley.
 What it did was to herald my identity wherever I subsequently went, and deprive my wife and me of all the placid inconspicuousness we had sought.
 Travelling to seek curiosities, I was often forced to stand inspection as a sort of curiosity myself!